richardhopton/smartbed-mqtt/README.md

 - Buttons to program the user presets
 - Button to toggle under bed lights
 - Controls for the head & foot massage intesity & massage wave
+- Covers to control motors for setting the position of the head/feet

 ## Possible future features:

-- Buttons/Cover to control raising and lowering head/feet
 - Controls for the under bed light brightness

 ## Notes